• Skip to primary navigation

 • Shallot

-• Spinach - I prefer this recipe with fresh spinach however frozen spinach will work.
-If you are using a frozen spinach be sure to defrost and drain the spianch so your cream sauce does not end up wattery.
+• Spinach—I prefer this recipe with fresh spinach, but frozen spinach will work.
+If you are using frozen spinach, be sure to defrost and drain the spinach, so your cream sauce does not end up watery.

 • Chicken Broth

-• White Wine - Feel free to make this chicken florentine without wine, just sub in equal parts chicken stock for the wine.
+• White Wine—You can make this chicken florentine without wine by substituting equal parts chicken stock for the wine.

 • Heavy Cream